IoT Temperature Monitoring System

 System Overview

 This project implements a decentralized IoT temperature monitoring system using QBFT (Quorum Byzantine Fault Tolerant) blockchain technology.
-Two ESP32 microcontrollers communicate through a blockchain network to ensure immutable, tamper-proof data storage.
+Two ERM devices communicate through a blockchain network to ensure immutable, tamper-proof data storage.

 Decentralized Storage